-How would you like an in depth look at the British Shorthair cat breed profile from an expert?
+How would you like an in depth look at the British Shorthair cat breed profile?

 You've always been attracted to British Shorthair cats and just want to make sure the breed is right for you before finding a kitten.

 You have a few questions, maybe even a few concerns . . .

 So as a GCCF British Shorthair pupil cat judge and I am sure I can help.

 Let me introduce you to the wonderful British Shorthair cat breed.